harryjjacobs/lab-journal/journal.md

 ___

-Link breaks are just created by newline characters (hitting enter once will insert 1 newline)
+Line breaks are just created by newline characters (hitting enter once will insert 1 newline)

 Links are denoted by the display text in square brackets followed by the url in normal brackets without a space.
 [This is a link](www.google.com)